noirbizarre/ensure.nvim/README.md

 However, if you are using another plugin manager, you can still use `ensure.nvim`, but you might need to adapt some parts of the configuration to fit your setup.

 You need to make sure that the dependencies are loaded before `ensure.nvim` is loaded.

+- `mason-org/mason.nvim` for the Mason plugin
+- `neovim/nvim-lspconfig` for the LSP plugin
+- `nvim-treesitter/nvim-treesitter` for the treesitter plugin
+- `stevearc/conform.nvim` for the conform plugin
+- `mfussenegger/nvim-lint` for the lint plugin

 Also note that those features might be exclusive to `lazy.nvim`: